aws-samples/aws-builders-fair-projects/reinvent-2019/sign-and-speak/README.md

 <p align="center"><img src="img/grid_concept.png" /></p>

-The stable release of FFmpeg at time of writing (4.2.1) does not contain all the features required to complete the preprocessing.
-We recommend downloading a [nightly build](https://johnvansickle.com/ffmpeg/) to access the latest features and bug fixes.
-We used the build from 26/08/2019, but would expect any later build or release to support the required functionality.

-The video preprocessing code is included in this repository and should be placed in an [AWS Lambda](https://aws.amazon.com/lambda/) function running Python 3.8.
-To run the correct version of FFmpeg, you need to upload it as an AWS Lambda layer.
-Keep in mind the [size limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) for AWS Lambda - only the main ffmpeg binary needs to be included in the ZIP package uploaded as a Lambda layer.

 #### 5.2.3 Training and deploying a model

 First, ensure that all training videos have been preprocessed into 3x3 grid images.
 Upload these images to an Amazon S3 bucket, organizing the images into folders based on their label (e.g. a folder for 'cat', a folder for 'pub', etc).